samtecspg/articulate/api/README.md

 * `results`:
   * `duckling`: an array of outputs from the duckling parse service.
 You will have as many results as elements were recognized in the text.
 To know more go to [Duckling project home page](https://github.com/facebookincubator/duckling)
   * `rasa`: an array of outputs from Rasa parse endpoint.
 Given that you can have more than one domain in your API, by default the API will parse the text for each domain.
 You can modify this by adding the `domain` parameter in the call to the `/parse` endpoint.
-* `maximum_intent_score`: maximum confidence obtained for an intent between all domains
+* `maximum_saying_score`: maximum confidence obtained for an saying between all domains
 * `total_elapsed_time`: total time of running the parsing process, without saving on elastic search time.

 ## Tests